mwassen/recipes/src/content/recipes/halloumi-curry.md

 # Indian curry with halloumi

-This is a translation of [this recipe](http://lagaindiskmat.se/mild-och-kramig-indisk-gryta/).
+A translation of [this recipe](https://web.archive.org/web/20191029233520/http://lagaindiskmat.se/mild-och-kramig-indisk-gryta/).
+The curry base here can be adapted and served with a wide range of other ingredients.

 - 🍳 Cook time: 40 mins
 - 🍽️ Servings: 4-6